 Mortimer Neufville, Chairman

 Dr. Neufville has been ACDI/VOCA chairman since June 2008.
 Before that, he chaired the board’s Projects Committee and in that capacity led numerous trips overseas to review projects, a practice that has continued under his chairmanship.
 He retired in 2008 from his position as executive vice president of the National Association of State Universities and Land-Grant Colleges (now the Association of Public and Land-grant Universities).
 Before taking that position in 2000, he led NASULGC's federal relations activities and coordinated work related to agriculture, natural resources, environmental affairs, human sciences, forestry and international affairs.
 He is a former executive of the University of Maryland Eastern Shore, where he was involved in various African development programs.
 He also served as chairman of the board of the International Institute of Tropical Agriculture, one of the Centers of the Consultative Group on International Agricultural Research.
+Today he serves on the board of the International Fertilizer Development Center.
 In Sept.
 2008 he was inducted into the International Adult and Continuing Education Hall of Fame at the University of Oklahoma.
 Dr. Neufville served as interim president of the University of Maryland Eastern Shore from August 2011 through June 2012.
-In Jan.
-2013 he became interim president of Coppin State University.
+In July 2013 he became president of Coppin State University.

 Ms. Atwood joined Meridian Institute in January 2011 and serves as Executive Director of Meridian’s AGree: Transforming Food and Ag Policy, a broad-based initiative designed to tackle long-term agricultural, food and rural policy issues.
 She has more than 30 years of experience in policy and legislative matters regarding food, agriculture, the environment, research and risk management, including working with executives in the private sector, federal government and nonprofit organizations.
 Prior to joining Meridian, Ms. Atwood was director of Corporate Affairs and Public Policy at Mars, Inc. Before that, she was a partner with C&M Capitolink on behalf of clients in the chemical, agricultural, environmental, mining and food industries.
 Ms. Atwood served as a partner at Capitolink from 1999 until 2001 when she took a leave of absence to serve in the Bush administration from August 2001 to September 2003 as special assistant to Deputy Secretary of Agriculture James Moseley.
 From 1995 until 1999 she was assistant vice president of legislative and regulatory affairs for the National Pork Producers Council, and from 1992 until 1995 vice president for legislative and regulatory affairs at the American Meat Institute.
 She served in President George H. Bush’s administration from 1989 to 1992 as deputy associate administrator for congressional and legislative affairs at EPA.
 She began her career on Capitol Hill on the House Merchant Marine and Fisheries Committee staff from 1981 to 1983 working for Congressman Joel Pritchard.
 Later, she joined the staff of Senator Slade Gorton, with responsibility for energy, water and fisheries policy.
 She is a marine resource scientist by training and has also worked at the Department of Commerce and the National Oceanic and Atmospheric Administration.